 Submit your application.
 Be sure to include a copy of your undergrad transcript confirming at least a 2.0 GPA, if you have one.
 Otherwise, submit a copy of your high school transcript and ACT or SAT scores.
-Even though Jessup doesn’t require a minimum GPA or minimum standardized test scores, both are considered during the decision process.
+Even though Jessup doesn’t require a minimum standardized test scores, test scores are considered during the decision process.
 You will also need to submit a copy of the university form.

 |Maximum Transfer Credits||90||$500||$(45,000)|